ryanli633/ECE_219/Project_4/submission/README.txt

 Ryan Li: 704142455
 Osama Hassen: 105644793

+For the Suicides Dataset:
+1. The code is contained over 4 Jupyter Notebooks with names starting with "Proj4_Suicides..."
+2. Begin by opening Proj4_Suicides_LinPolyReg.ipynb
+   a)

 For the Video Transcoding Time Dataset:
 1. The code for this dataset is contained in the Jupyter Notebook named:
    Video_Transcoding.ipynb